jhaaseyy/code_roc2_git_repository/README.md

 ## Installation on Hardware

-Download a copy of the folders here, including the makefile into your linux computer.
+Download a copy of the folders here, including the makefile into the ROC linux computer.
 We recommend placing this at the root directory.
 ```
 $ cd /
 ```